- Construction:Rafael Alves

+Text description provided by the architects.
 São Paulo.
-A town of the most extraordinary urban contrasts.
-The idea of the family residence takes on, in this location, a self-contained and very real experience.
-Thus, appears Maracanã house, as if it had decided to stand still in the western meanders of the metropolis.
+Living in this town, that nowadays is able to bring us in front of the most extraordinary urban contrasts, might sound encouraging.
+In search of a place where one might experience this feeling, the idea of the family residence takes, in this location, the feature of a self-contained and very real experience.
+Thus, it appears Maracanã house, as if it had decided to stand still in the western meanders of the metropolis.

-The plans that define its geometry – opaque in its dull gray materiality, transparent in its glass surfaces, vibrant in the access wall – mark the presence of a new event in the bucolic neighbourhood, where people wonder about the curious presence of this new building.
-Its jarring geometry compared to other traditional houses in the neighbourhood becomes a surprising element; it hides any territorial definition, and, just like a public event, appropriates itself from the street from where it’s perceived.
-By fully occupying the property that was available, the house shares its boundaries with the exterior space, creating the sense of a continuous space that includes both the exterior and the interior.
+The plans that define its geometry – opaque in its dull gray materiality, transparent in its glass surfaces or vibrant in the access wall – mark the presence of a new event in the bucolic neighbourhood where people are wondering about the curious presence of this new building.
+Its jarring geometry compared to other traditional houses in the neighbourhood becomes a surprising element, from the moment that it hides any territorial definition, that just like a public event, appropriates itself from the street that allows it to be perceived.
+By fully occupying the property that was available, the house shares its boundaries with the exterior space, in a sense of a continuous space that includes both the exterior and the interior.

 The house reveals a new possibility for the limitations of a narrow lot, whose complexity is overcome by the horizontal and vertical paths that takes the visitor to a new experience of the space, which helps to understand the singularities of the type and geography of the neighbourhood.

 When you are in the house located in Maracana street, you feel as if you were in the neighbourhood of Lapa.
-This means living with its genuineness, printed in the anticipation of where its spaces can lead us and in the opportunities that it offers us in contemplating the red roofs of the nearby houses, and the masonry facades of the church that dominates the neighbourhood, while the sun sinks slowly in the São Paulo horizon, as seen from the rear facade.
+It means living with its genuineness, printed in the anticipation of where its spaces can lead us and in the opportunities that it offers us in contemplating the red roofs of the nearby houses, and the masonry facades of the church that dominates the neighbourhood, while the sun sinks slowly in the São Paulo horizon to which it opens the rear facade.